Klasse-Digitale-Grafik/tutorials/SCSS.md

 # SASS & SCSS

-SASS & SCSS is a pair of programming languages that make it easier to create and **generate CSS**.
-While **SASS** is a different way to notate stylesheets, **SCSS** keeps the regular CSS syntax. **SASS** is the name of the software and **SCSS** is a syntax flavour of it to make it look more like regular CSS.
+**SASS** is a programming language that make it easier to create and **generate CSS** and complex design systems.
+While SASS also offeres a different way to notate stylesheets, **SCSS** is a syntax flavour inside of SCSS that feels more familiar to the regular CSS syntax.
+(In this document, the SCSS syntax is used.)

-Both are supersets of CSS, which means that any real CSS works as well inside SASS/SCSS.
+Both are supersets of CSS, which means that any real CSS works as well inside of SASS/SCSS files.
 But they both can not be interpreted by any browser.
-So `.sass` and `.scss` files have to be compiled (or preprocessed) to CSS before publishing or uploading to the server.
+So any `.sass` and `.scss` files have to be compiled (or preprocessed) to CSS before publishing or uploading to the server.

 - [sass-lang.com](https://sass-lang.com)
 - [SASS on Wikipedia](https://de.wikipedia.org/wiki/Sass_(Stylesheet-Sprache))